PaperMC/docs/docs/misc/java-install.md

 :::caution Do not use headless variants of Java!

 There are `headless` variants of Java which usually have a suffix of `-headless` in their package name.
-Those variants miss required dependencies for Paper, and are therefore not recommended.
+Those variants miss required dependencies for Paper.
+Therefore, using them is not recommended.

 :::